Psy-Fer/interARTIC/docs/installation.md

 If you do not have conda installed, we suggest installing miniconda.
-The miniconda installation guide can be found [here](https://docs.conda.io/en/latest/miniconda.html) We suggest you undergo the 'Regular Installation' process.
+The miniconda installation guide can be found [here](https://docs.conda.io/en/latest/miniconda.html) We suggest you follow the 'Regular Installation' process.

 After installing conda, enter the following into your command prompt to install ARTIC: